-- 1. He has credit for at least thirty years of service, regardless of his age; - 2.
-He has credit for at least twenty-five years of service and is at least the age of fifty-five; or - 3.
-He has credit for at least ten years of service and is at least sixty years of age.
+- 1. The member has credit for at least thirty years of service, regardless of age; - 2.
+The member has credit for at least twenty-five years of service and is at least the age of fifty-five; or - 3.
+The member has credit for at least ten years of service and is at least sixty years of age.